kritanjalijain/ML_from_Scratch/Day4_Projects/stellar_motion/README.md

 #### About project

-This project finds the determine how fast the star is moving away from earth by using the wavelength characteristic spectrum of star.
+This project finds and determines how fast the star is moving away from earth by using the wavelength characteristic spectrum of star.

 One can learn about a star -- thousands of mile years away from the earth -- by examining the light which comes from the star.
 The beam of light can be split into its individual wavelength using _diffraction grating_.
 Measuring the intensity of light observed in each wavelength gives the _star characteristic spectrum_.
 As H2(Hydrogen) obsorbs light precisely at _656.3 nm_, there is deep spike in spectrum in almost all star's characteristic spectrum.
 A star's spectrum is _blueshifted_ shifted to shorter wavelengths if it's moving towards earth and _redshifted_, shifted to longer wavelengths if it's moving away from earth.